-Qualifying Paper (Reflection Paper): After completion of the second language requirement, students must successfully complete the Qualifying Paper (Reflection Paper).
-DML applicants enroll in the L1 Qualifying Paper course in the fall semester immediately following the L2 summer.
-Once the Qualifying (Reflection) Paper topic and bibliography are approved, the School of Japanese informs the student, and the Director appoints a member of the school's faculty to advise the student in the preparation of the paper.
-The paper, written in Japanese (or English), will be approximately 25 pages in length, excluding introduction, bibliography, and appendices, conform to the MLA Handbook for Writers of Research Papers or the Manual of the American Psychological Association, and be of publishable quality.
+If the Qualifying Paper topic and bibliography are approved, the School of Hebrew informs the student.
+The Director appoints a member of the School's faculty to advise the student in the preparation of the paper.
+The paper, written in Modern Hebrew, will be approximately 25 pages in length, excluding introduction, bibliography and appendices, conform to the MLA Handbook for Writers of Research Papers or the Manual of the American Psychological Association, and be of publishable quality.
 The Qualifying Paper must be a new, original work by the student, not a revision of a paper the student has written earlier, either at Middlebury or at another institution.

-Students submit the Qualifying (Reflection) Paper to the Assistant Director of the School of Japanese by the end of the first half of the fall semester which immediately follows the second language requirement.
-The Director of the School and the advisor grade the paper jointly.
+The Director of the School and the adviser grade the paper jointly.